 Who are the Hades 2 Gods and characters?
-As you explore the underworld, a compelling cast of colorful characters are waiting to help you on your journey.
+As you explore the underworld, a compelling cast of colorful characters is waiting to help you on your journey.
 Some NPCs are there to test you, aid you in mastering your skills, and sell you useful items.
 Gods, on the other hand, appear at random to give you special items to aid you in combat.

 Whenever you start a new crawl through the dungeons of Hades 2, or pass through a gate into the next, you can interact with a randomly allocated Sigil that is usually associated with one of the Greek gods.
 These Hades 2 Boons grant you a choice of buff to your attack or defense, themed around the God offering their help.
 But which Hades 2 Gods do you have the chance to meet in the roguelike game, and just how does their Greek mythology relate to the Hades 2 story?
 Read on to find out.